Serving clients in Fayetteville and all of NW Arkansas

 Contact Ken Kieklak, Attorney at Law for trusted SSD representation

 For more than 20 years Ken Kieklak has fought for dedicated Arkansans who can no longer work due to an impairment or disability.
-To schedule a free and confidential consultation with a Fayetteville social security disability lawyer call (479) 251-7767 today or contact our firm online.
+To schedule a free and confidential consultation with a Fayetteville AR disability lawyer call (479) 251-7767 today or contact our firm online.